Bradford City stadium fire: Inquest and legal test case

 The outcome of the test case resulted in over 154 claims being addressed (110 civilians and 44 police officers) by the injured or bereaved.
 Speaking at the close of the case, the Judge said "They (the club) were at fault, no one in authority seemed to have appreciated the fire hazard.
-No one gave it the attention it ought to have received.. ..
+No one gave it the attention it ought to have received. ...
 The fact is that no one person was concerned with the safety of the premises."

 Central to the test case were two letters sent to Bradford City's club secretary by the West Yorkshire Fire Brigade; the second letter dated 18 July 1984 specifically highlighted in full the improvements needed to be actioned at the ground as well as the fire risk at the main stand.
 When cross examined by QC Robert Smith, chairman Stafford Heginbotham said he knew about the fire risk at the ground.

-During the case, Sir Joseph Cantley stated that: "It is only right that I should say that I think it would be unfair to conclude that Heginbotham, Tordoff, the Board of Directors, or any of them, were intentionally and callously indifferent to the safety of spectators using the stand.
+During the case, Cantley stated that: "It is only right that I should say that I think it would be unfair to conclude that Heginbotham, Tordoff, the Board of Directors, or any of them, were intentionally and callously indifferent to the safety of spectators using the stand.
 They were at fault, but the fault was that no-one in authority seems ever to have properly appreciated the real gravity of this fire hazard and consequently no-one gave it the attention it certainly ought to have received."

 The total amount of compensation to the 154 claimants was reported to be as high as £20 million, with the payouts covered by insurance taken out by the club.
 In 1988, the first compensation payments were made to survivors of the fire, with over 40 people receiving up to £40,000 each.
 By this date the appeal fund set up for survivors had paid out more than £4m with further payouts expected as the effects of physical and mental injury were determined.